Skip to main content

 Most selective colleges and universities evaluate extracurriculars according to four tiers.
 Tier 1 encompasses activities that are the most prestigious and specialized, while Tier 4 represents those that are the most common.

-While most summer programs are usually considered Tiers 3-4, there are some highly prestigious ones, particularly those that are free and very selective, that fall into higher tiers.
+While most summer programs are usually considered Tiers 3-4, there are some highly prestigious ones, particularly those that are free and very selective, that could fall into a higher tier.

 If you’re wondering how your summer program of choice and other activities will affect your chances of admission to your dream school, try our chancing engine.
 This free tool takes into account factors like grades, test scores, and extracurriculars to estimate your odds of acceptance to hundreds of colleges and universities.
 Plus, you’ll get tips on how to boost your profile!